Treatment for Uterine Fibroids

 - Pressure on the bladder from fibroids causing an increase in urinary frequency

-- Feelings of pain during sex
+- Feelings of pain during intercourse

 - Sometimes infertility is a consequence of numerous or large fibroids